 “People should still reach out if they are in pain,” Czekaj says.
 “There may be ways to help while still social distancing.”

-According to the Illinois Chiropractic Society, many different chiropractic services can be offered via telehealth including:
+Many different chiropractic services can be offered via telehealth including:

 - Rehab services and range-of-motion therapies